RoskiDeluge/delgado-built/README.txt

-Setting up a landing page, static site for Delgado Built.
+Setting up a landing page/static site for Delgado Built.